An Island Of Power

 An Energy Takeover

 Before the mitochondria became invaluable to human cells, they existed completely outside of them as bacteria.
 They were simple single-celled organisms, lacking even the typical membrane structure of the bacteria we know today.
-Until they merged with another simple cell to become a more complex organism that makes us human beings.
+Until they merged with another simple cell to become a more complex unit that eventually helped build human beings and other organisms.

 At first the plan wasn’t just to merge.
 The mitochondria, as bacteria, only wanted to rob the host cells of their energy and then leave them to die.
 But the bacteria soon realized they were better off working together with those cells rather than against them.
 This process eventually led to the more complex, structured organisms known as eukaryotic cells.